zstenger93/zstenger93/README.md

   :compass: **While constantly getting lost on a top of :mountain: :volcano: or in the :desert: and in the :cityscape:**

-  :coffee:  **Drinker who eates programming memes for breakfast :trollface:**
+  :coffee:  **Drinker who is eating programming memes for breakfast :trollface:**

   :computer:  **Aiming to build a better future for the next generations**